IrfanAkram5/JavaScriptSorting/README.md

 The function is not trying to clean the data.
 The original  data displayed will be the same data displayed back after sorting.
 With the numbers, if data-dp=","( or whatever you have set as the decimal point), regex is utilized to tease out just the numbers and whatever has been set as the dp.
 Therefore something like 123a,23 will become 123.23 and get sorted as a valid number.
 If data-type is "num" and the data-dp is also not set, then it will be a strict number check and 123a,23 will be a NaN(Not a number) and sink to the bottom.

-There is not CSS-styling, or feedback provided after the click.
+Currently, there is no CSS-styling, or feedback provided after the click.
 For small tables, it won't be an issue as the sorted table will refresh immediately.
-However, for large tables, a little feedback would be useful.
+However, for large tables, a little feedback would be useful to let users know something is happening.

 ## TODO List ( in no particualar order )